Do you know what the worst feeling in the world is?

-But I’m not alone in this.
-From our earliest philosophers to neuroscientists today, people have been studying anger for centuries.
+But I’m not the only one suffering from a bad temper.
+From ancient philosophers to neuroscientists today, people have been and still are studying anger.

 Why do we completely lose control?
 Where does this emotion come from?
-What are the best anger management techniques?
+And what are the best anger management techniques?

 Anger Messes With Your Brain

-Luckily, another part of your brain helps keep you sane—the cortex.
-It’s the moral and rational part of your brain.
-It’s what makes us human.
+Luckily, another part of your brain helps keep you sane—the neocortex.
+It is the logical and rational part of your brain.

-By the time your rational brain (the cortex) gets back in action, the damage is done.
-And you are left thinking, “What did I just do?”
+By the time your rational brain—the neocortex—gets back in action, the damage is already done.
+CPL describes your predicament:

 Anger is a Signal

-It doesn’t tell you what is wrong or how to fix it.
-It just tells you that something needs your attention.
+Sadly, the signal doesn’t tell you what is wrong or how to fix it.
+It just tells you something needs your attention.

-Perhaps the other person did something wrong to you and you found their behaviour unacceptable.
-Maybe you need a heart-to-heart conversation with a loved one who is acting unfairly.
+Perhaps the other person did something that you found unacceptable.
+Maybe you need to have a heart-to-heart conversation with a loved one who has been acting unfairly.

-Or, perhaps there is something wrong with how you are interacting with the world.
+Or, perhaps there is something wrong with how you have been interacting with the world.
 Maybe you are, unintentionally, causing the angry situation yourself.

 How You Make Yourself Angry

-It’s perfectly normal to have triggers—everybody has them.
-Yet when we’re triggered, we end up making a big deal out of nothing.
+It’s perfectly normal to have triggers, as everybody has them.
+When you are triggered, however, you end up making a big deal out of nothing.

-Fortunately, dealing with our triggers is pretty easy.
-All you need to do is just be aware of them.
-This simple awareness will stop you from freaking out the next time it comes up.
+Fortunately, dealing with your triggers is easy.
+‘Naming your buttons . . . can go a long way to deactivating them’, advises CPL.
+Thus, all you need to do is to be aware of them.
+This simple awareness will stop you from hitting the ceiling the next time you face a trigger.

-I got to know about storytelling from Crucial Conversations.
-It made a surprising claim: What other people do, doesn’t make us angry.
+I read about ‘storytelling’ in Crucial Conversations.
+It made a surprising claim: what other people do doesn’t make us angry.

 At least, not directly.

-As you can imagine, an out of control story is very dangerous.
-Because our stories control our emotions.
-Our emotions, in turn, control our behaviour.
+An out-of-control story is dangerous, as our stories control our emotions.
+Our emotions, in turn, control our behaviour, observes Crucial Conversations.